 The most frustrating thing?
 Bathroom locations.
 Usually, libraries put their most productive spots on higher floors and the bathrooms on the lower level.
 So anytime you leave your workplace you’ll often find someone took your spot when you come back.
 It’s difficult to take phone calls here because of the quiet rule and eating here isn’t an option either.
 Finally, learn to memorize the library hours to avoid frustration.
 Some libraries don’t open until noon or later.
 And if you’re most productive in the morning, you might want to work somewhere else.
 However, some libraries don’t contain any of these problems.
 So if your local one isn’t working try another.

 A great cafe, restaurant or bar and an excellent beverage make for a fun venue to get work done.
 These locations offer free Wi-Fi and easy access to bathrooms.
 And sometimes feature better seating than almost any public space.
 So it’s often more appealing to work here than other places.
-Research also shows that the natural background sound of these spots improve people’s productivity.
+Research also shows that the natural background sound of these spots improves people’s productivity.
 Lastly, It’s easier to take phone calls here and the hours aren’t too limited like libraries.

 Did you know most hotels offer free Wi-Fi in their lobby even if you’re not a guest?
 I discovered this little secret while visiting the San Francisco Hilton Hotel in Union Square for a convention.
 When I need a change of work environment, and a cafe or library won’t cut it, I go to a hotel.
 As a bonus hotels usually partner with Starbucks, so you’re always properly caffeinated.
 The lounge chairs along with the great desks mean you almost always have somewhere to sit.
-And if you’re a night owl, it’s great option since most hotels stay open 24 hours.
+And if you’re a night owl, it’s a great option since most hotels stay open 24 hours.

 Since you’re not a guest, the hotel staff possibly won’t like that you’re working here.
 So, buying a coffee or tea at the hotel Starbucks and not overstaying your visit isn’t a bad idea.
 Other concerns?
 Hotels frequently hold conventions.
 Which sometimes means when you go to the place it’s too loud and hard to find seating.
 Finally, it’s worth noting that the Wi-Fi isn’t always safe.
 Since people travel all over the world and come to a hotel, you’ll never know who’s watching your Wi-Fi.